 Last month I found and fell in love with The Spooky Vegan, a blog about vegan goodies and horror!
 I legit watched all of the trailers in their Most Anticipated Horror Movies of 2017 and sent the list to my horror movie buddy as well.
 I also recently found and am digging Fashion Veggie, a vegan fashion blogger from Dallas.
 And of course I’ve also been reading/watching my usual favorites, like Logical Harmony, Wifelife, The Glowing Fridge, Minimalist Baker, A Beautiful Mess, and Zen Habits.

 I was ecstatic when my uncle sent me one of his Nikon lenses, the 85mm 1.4D., because it’s an awesome lens and also because I’ve only been shooting with one lens for the past few years (my 50mm 1.8D).
-It’s an older lens, but it still auto-focuses on my d610 and has amazing Nikon glass of course.2 I used it to shoot self portraits for my Top 6 Vegan Makeup Favorites of 2016 post and look forward to trying it out more!
+It’s an older lens, but it still auto-focuses on my d610 and has amazing Nikon glass of course. ((The newer version is the 84mm 1.4G.))
+I used it to shoot self portraits for my Top 6 Vegan Makeup Favorites of 2016 post and look forward to trying it out more!

 Another thing I added to my photography gear in January was a white distressed wood backdrop Lucas made me after I showed him a tutorial I found on A Beautiful Mess.
 It didn’t cost us anything because he used scrap wood, and we already had wood stain and white paint.
 I definitely want to make some more mock table top backdrops!